 Paella is a rice dish that originated in its modern form in the mid-19th century near lake Albufera, a lagoon near the eastern coast of Spain's Valencian region.

-Paella is a Catalan word which derives from the Latin word patella for pan.
+Paella is a word in Valenician, thought to be a dialect of the Catalan language which derives from the Latin word patella for pan.

 Many non-Spaniards view paella as Spain's national dish.
 However, most Spaniards consider it to be a regional Valencian dish.